Denver Broncos vs. Pittsburgh Steelers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Denver and its opponents have combined for 39.5 points -- this matchup's point total -- just once this season.
+- Denver has combined with its opponents to score more than 39.5 points just one time this year.

-- Pittsburgh has combined with its opponents to score more than 39.5 points in two games this season.
+- Pittsburgh's games have gone over 39.5 points in two opportunities this season.

-- Sunday's total is 1.9 points higher than the combined 37.6 PPG average of the two teams.

-- These two squads combine to surrender 35.6 points per game, 3.9 fewer than this contest's over/under.
+- The two teams combine to score 37.6 points per game, 1.9 less than the total in this contest.

+- This contest's total is 3.9 points greater than the 35.6 these two squads combine to surrender per game this season.

-- The average total in Broncos games this season is 43.1, 3.6 points more than Sunday's over/under of 39.5.
+- The Broncos and their opponents have scored an average of 43.1 points per game in 2020, 3.6 more than Sunday's total.

-- In 2020, games involving the Steelers have averaged a total of 45.5 points, 6.0 more than the set total in this contest.

 Broncos stats and trends

+- Denver has played four games, with three wins against the spread.

-- So far this season, the Broncos have been installed as favorites by a 0.5-point margin or more four times and are 3-1 ATS in those matchups.
+- This season, the Broncos have an against the spread record of 3-0 in their three games as a favorite of 1.5 points or more.

-- Denver's games this year have yet to go over the total in four opportunities.
+- Denver's games this year have not hit the over yet in four opportunities.

-- Denver is 2-0 against the spread and 2-0 overall this season when the team notches more than 23.3 points.
+- When Denver puts up more than 23.3 points, it is 2-0 against the spread and 2-0 overall.

-- The Broncos average 353.8 yards per game, only four fewer than the 357.8 the Steelers allow per outing.
+- The Broncos rack up 353.8 yards per game, only four fewer than the 357.8 the Steelers allow per outing.

 - The Broncos have three turnovers this season, equal to the number of takeaways for the Steelers.